You are using Excel for managing your BOMs today.

 Alternatives to Excel Bills of Materials (BOMs)

-Comparing Excel Bill of Materials to a modern Bill of Material management system
+Comparing Excel Bill of Materials to a modern Bill of Materials Software management system

 The following chart compares Excel BOMs with a modern BOM management system, highlighting the strengths, weaknesses and details of each when it comes to managing bills of materials: